 By Julianne Malveaux , NNPA Columnist

-Julianne Malveaux is an author, economist and Founder of Economic Education.
-Her latest book “Are We Better Off?
-Race, Obama and Public Policy” is available for pre-order at www.juliannemalveaux.com
+Julianne Malveaux is an author and economist based in Washington, D.C.
+Her latest book “Are We Better Off?”
+Race, Obama and Public Policy is available on Amazon and at www.juliannemalveaux.com.